How to Restore a WordPress Site to a Previous Date Without a Backup

 Restoring a Backup: The Easiest Way to Recover a WordPress Site

 Plus, new website owners will probably find it difficult to navigate the coding involved with this process.
-It’s important to be familiar with HTML and how to upload it to your server.
+You’ll have to be familiar with HTML and how to upload it to your server.

 You also may not be able to restore non-HTML elements on your site.
 Pages with PHP or server-side scripting won’t be properly cached and stored by search engines, meaning that they’re likely lost for good.